 As the old saying goes, good fences make good neighbors.
 I’m not an attorney and certainly not qualified to give legal advice.
 However, after scores of litigated cases where I served as an expert witness, I can offer some significant take-home lessons for anyone involved with a neighbor who is a poor steward of their trees, causing you a nightmare of possible consequences as a result.

 The first issue regarding trees and neighbors is always reduced to who owns the tree.
-At the simplest level, with one tree and two neighbors, in all cases, the land on which the trunk is wholly located is the owner of the tree.
-If the trunk stands partially on the land of two or more people, then things become more complicated as the tree typically belongs to all property owners in equal amounts.
+At the simplest level, with one tree and two neighbors, the land on which the trunk is wholly located is always the owner of the tree.
+If the trunk stands partially on the land of two or more people, then the tree typically belongs to all property owners in equal amounts.
 Ownership comes with coveted rights, rights that courts of law take very seriously.

 So, what to do if your neighbor’s tree is causing you grief and worry as the limbs or roots of their tree threaten your property or your life?
 Self-help is the answer, and in many situations, if not most all situations, it’s the only available remedy.

 However, self-help comes with rules that may be legally enforced.
 In almost every state, the rules for self-help include but are not necessarily limited to the following components:

 - You may not remove the tree entirely.

 - You may prune roots or limbs that encroach over, under, or upon your property.

 - You cannot cause irreparable damage to your neighbor’s tree by cutting or pruning the crown or the roots.

 - You may not trespass.
 This includes leaning over the property line, even just a little bit, to make a pruning cut.
 Trespass also includes the application of chemicals on your side of the property line that may drift or encroach onto your neighbor’s tree.
 Courts take a hard line on trespass.
 Don’t trespass.

 - In all states, except Hawaii, you must pay for the self-help work.
 You foot the bill.